J-Addens/Technical-Documentation-Page/README.md

-# A technical documentation page about setting up a productive envorinment at home.
+# A technical documentation page about setting up a productive environment at home.

 ## [Productive at Home](https://j-addens.github.io/Technical-Documentation-Page/)